openkfw/innoverse/docs/developer/START_UP_GUIDE.md

   variable `STRAPI_PUSH_NOTIFICATION_SECRET`
 - Add all the events to the webhook

+The webhook for weekly email notifications is created automatically, but also needs to be populated with similar values.
+The placeholder value in the URL needs to be replaced with the correct origin (`http://innoverse:3000`, `https://${YOUR-DOMAIN}`, etc).
+Currently, the authorization header reuses `STRAPI_PUSH_NOTIFICATION_SECRET`

 ### Azure Application Insights

 - Configure all required components for Azure Application Insights in the Azure Portal or via IaC.